-As the holiday and Christmas periods are fast approaching, our thoughts naturally turn to the indulgence of the season – sweets!
+As the holiday periods are fast approaching, our thoughts naturally turn to the indulgence of the season – sweet treats!
 Whether you’re asked to bring a plate to a gathering, or want something delicious to make with the kids, we’ve put together some of our favourite quick and easy recipes that everyone will love.

 The great thing about these recipes too, is that you can add or omit anything you like.
 If you don’t have raspberry lollies, try substituting with dried cranberries.
 Break up a bar of chocolate instead of using chocolate buds, add different dried fruit or nuts.
 Get creative!

 - Raspberry lollies (1 pkt)